gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 format of the meeting, keeps an eye on the clock and the talking time of the participants and maybe also takes notes.
 Ideally, the facilitator is not an active participant.
-The facilitator guides the meeting through the following phases: Brainstorming, Prioritizing, Discussion and Review.
+The facilitator guides the meeting through the following **phases**: Brainstorming, Prioritizing, Discussion and Review.

 ### Brainstorming